vivlinn/codename/README.md

 python -m pip install -U matplotlib
 ```

-### Get Started
+### Run Project
 To run this project, choose a district.
 See the following example to run the project for district 1.
 The number changes depending on chosen district.
 ```bash
 python3 main.py 1
 ```
-This will provide a command line interface where options will be available.
+This will provide a command line interface where instructions will be available.

 ### Structure
 The following list describes the main folders and files for this project, and where to find them: